wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 * Slick, minimalistic design.
 * Very small and fast.
 The code for sharing button is very small (only a few KB), so share buttons will not slow down your website - even on devices with slow network connections.
-* All major social networks are supported.
+* All major social networks are supported: Twitter, Facebook, Google Plus, Linkedin, StumbleUpon, Digg, Reddit, Bebo, Delicious.
+* Social media counters: Twitter Tweet, Facebook Like, Google +1, Linkedin Share.
+* Compatible with all major web browsers: Firefox, Chrome, Internet Explorer, Safari, Opera.
+* Share toolbar works with desktop and mobile devices (mobile phones and tablets).
+Tested with PC, Apple iOS / iPhone / iPad and Google Android devices.
-* Real-time button preview in admin settings
+* Real-time button preview in admin settings.
-* Support for right-to-left (RTL) scripts/languages (Arabic, Persian, Urdu, Hebrew, Yiddish, Syriac, Thaana/Dhivehi, N'Ko, Chinese, Japanese)
+* Support for right-to-left (RTL) scripts/languages (Arabic, Persian, Urdu, Hebrew, Yiddish, Syriac, Thaana/Dhivehi, N'Ko, Chinese, Japanese).

 Share Buttons are very easy to configure.
 Just select button type, size, position and which social networking services do you want to offer to your visitors.
 Button will apear below your articles or on top of them as you choose.